sims-yann/Remote-Method-Invocation-Calculator-in-Java/README.md

 2. **Configure the Client**
    - Open the `client` project in IntelliJ IDEA.
    - Open `CalculatorGUI.java`.
-   - Change the IP address to the server’s IP address.
+   - Change the IP address to the server’s IP address on line 293.

 3. **Run the Client GUI**
    - Run `CalculatorClient.java`.